dornad/GGJ2025/playdate-sdk-version/README.md

 # GGJ2025
 An entry to the 2025 Global Game Jam.

-# About this Game

-This game was developed using [Playdate Pulp](https://play.date/pulp/), a simple, browser-based game creation tool designed for the [Playdate handheld console](https://play.date/)
+The original version of this game was made in [Playdate Pulp](https://play.date/pulp/), a simple, browser-based game creation tool designed for the [Playdate handheld console](https://play.date/)

-Pulp allows developers to create pixel-art-based games with interactive story elements, puzzles, and unique gameplay mechanics using its built-in scripting language and visual editor.

 ## How to Install and Play